 It may seem like a challenge at times, but it can help to be vocal about your experience.
 Often, speaking up can help you partner with a support team and find the treatment plan that works best for you.
 With an engaged and holistic approach to your health, it can be possible to live well.
-Consider these tips when speaking with members of your professional support team:12
+Consider these tips when speaking up in different environments including at home, in the workplace and with members of your professional support team:12

 Telling those around you that you’re living with a mental health condition can be helpful.
 It can also seem intimidating.
 To make the process easier, be prepared.
 Get more information on how to approach talking with friends, family, coworkers and romantic partners.

 Being informed and playing an active role in your mental health care is important.
-If you’re visiting a mental health professional for the first time, consider asking these questions at your first appointment to decide if you would like to partner with this health care professional.
+If you’re visiting a mental health professional for the first time, consider asking these questions at your first appointment to decide if this healthcare professional with work for you.